About this listing

 We have a bright, cozy guest room in the finished lower level of our renovated 1887 farmhouse-style Victorian.
 The bedroom has a full-sized bed, large closet, desk and bookshelves (stocked, if you haven't yet had the chance to hit Powell's).
 Since we primarily use the main level you have full, private use of the bathroom with a beautiful blue-tiled shower.
 There is also a separate French-door keyless entryway, with a comfy family room area to hang out in.
 Wi-Fi and laundry too!
 Also if the weather is agreeable, we have a great backyard patio & small green space for relaxing in, although it is currently being rebuilt after an extensive building project.
 We are indoor-pet-free.

 For sporting activities Portland is like Mecca.
 There are two indoor climbing gyms within 10 blocks - the Portland Rock Gym (sport and bouldering) and The Circuit (huge bouldering gym).
 A mile away you can rent kayaks to paddle around on the Willamette from the Portland Kayak Company or rent bikes from several shops to take out for some great mountain biking or a cruise on a 40 mile loop around the multi-use path called the Springwater Corridor, or just getting around town.
 In the winter months you can be at the lifts in 90 minutes at Timberline or Mt.
 Hood Meadows for a day of downhill, or maybe take a snow shoe ($10 rental) or XC ski around Trillium lake.
-And last but not least the Columbia River Gorge has some of the best wind in the world for parasailing, kiteboarding and all that.
+90 minutes the other direction lands you at the coast where you can rent surfboards and try the even break at Oswald West, a great beginner beach.
+Last but not least the Columbia River Gorge has some of *the* best wind in the world for para-sailing, kiteboarding, wind surfing and all that.

 What to expect: Please note that our check in time is 5pm and we'll connect with you about your specific arrival time since we will be home awaiting your arrival.
 Your room is on a level that we use for weekend laundry and occasionally playing in the family room, so the space is primarily yours for coming and going.
 We provide sheets and towels.
 There is an electric tea kettle in the room with tea.
 You are welcome to use the refrigerator in the kitchen for leftovers, but we are not offering meals or general use of the kitchen.
 We love our neighborhood and town and are happy to give suggestions about what do to and where to go, so please feel free to let us know what you're interested in!
 There is also a large stack of Portland Monthly magazines, and assortment of maps and brochures in the room to help you get around.

 We are family of 3 - Jim and Ada work in IT.
-Azure is 5 and would particularly love to have Spanish-speaking friends join us.
-We are a pet-free home, although we have the Portland-required chickens.
+Azure is 6 and would particularly love to have Spanish-speaking friends join us.
+We are a pet-free home, although we have the Portland-required chickens and a very active honeybee hive.

 Airport access is on the Red Max line - please check with TriMet for the best route for your needs.
 Alternately it is about a $35 cab ride straight down I-84 to exit #1.